RGB-Tools/RGB-Documentation/csv-w-btc.md

      * `tH_LEAF(x)` = SHA-256(SHA-256(*TapLeaf*) || SHA-256(*TapLeaf*) || version_leaf(x) || size(x) || x)
 * `A, B, C` are some Bitcoin scripts of this Taproot Tree

-The rule of RGB Tapret commitment imposes the following prescriptions:
+The RGB Tapret commitment rule imposes the following requirements:

-1. **The Tapret Commitment is inserted as an unspendable script at the 1st Level of the Script Tree, shifting all other scripts 1 level below.**
+1. **Tapret Commitment is entered as an unspendable script at the 1st level of the Script Tree, shifting all other scripts 1 level below.**

 The new Taproot Output Key `Q` including the tapret commitment is built as follows:
 ```